pchemguy/spec-kit/templates/decompose/capabilities.md

 **Role**

+* MAY affect user-visible behavior, but only through core-state interaction (not through form, access, or environment);
-* ensures observability, correctness, completeness, and recoverability
+* ensures observability, correctness, completeness, and recoverability;
-* remains within the same user mental model
+* remains within the same user mental model.

 **Important properties**

-* operates on or governs core state
+* operates on or governs core state;
-* includes control, validation, and recovery logic
+* includes control, validation, and recovery logic;
-* MUST NOT introduce a new form, access mode, or environment
+* MUST NOT introduce a new form, access mode, or environment.

+---

+#### Non-Functional and Form-Factor Aspects (NFFF Aspects)

+**Definition**

+Represents a distinct user-facing form, access path, interface modality, runtime environment, or operational experience that does **not affect, govern, or derive behavior from core state semantics**.
+A Supporting Functional Capability MUST NOT be classified as a NFFF Aspect solely because it has a user-visible interface or interaction surface.

+**Role**

+* defines *how the user accesses, interacts with, or experiences the system*;
+* represents form, environment, interface, delivery, and operational context;
+* is orthogonal to domain logic and core-state behavior.

 ---